Egypt's house prices falling sharply; but outlook remains positive

 Tenant Security: If however tenants do not leave, in Egypt eviction can easily take more than a year.
 So it is preferable to rent to foreigners, who are less likely to overstay.

-This improvement is surprising, given the almost complete collapse of Egypt's previously huge tourist industry.
-The industry was crippled by the political turmoil, and by the ISIL bombing of Russian Metrojet Flight 9268 over the Sinai peninsula in 2015, which killed 224 people, indefinitely halting all Russian flights to the country, and by the deadly bombing of Coptic churches in Tanta and Alexandria earlier this year.
-The number of tourists visiting Egypt plummeted from 14.7 million to 5.4 million in 2016, according to the United Nations World Tourism Organisation.
+Tourist arrivals surged 37% to 11.3 million visitors in 2018 from a year earlier, according to World Tourism Organization.
+This improvement is surprising, given that Egypt’s tourist industry was very badly hurt by the country's political turmoil, and by the ISIL bombing of Russian Metrojet Flight 9268 over the Sinai peninsula in 2015, which killed 224 people, indefinitely halting all Russian flights to the country, and by the deadly bombing of Coptic churches in Tanta and Alexandria in 2017.